DaffaOnielda/Market-Policy-Substitution-Effect-Analysis-ERAA-Case-Study/README.md

 [![Status: Active Development](https://img.shields.io/badge/status-active--development-red?style=flat-square)](https://github.com/)

 > **Note:** This project is currently in **active development**.
-Datasets, models, an robustness are continuously being updated as new filings are published.
+Datasets, models, and robustness are continuously being updated as new filings are published.

 ---